Adams County Sheriff's Office

 Deputy Floyd Lindsey

 The Adams County Sheriff's Office has one full-time Deputy assigned to the Adams-Friendship School System.
 The School Resource Officer has three roles: law enforcement officer; law-related counselor; and law-related education.
 The School Resource Officer's roles are to prevent juvenile delinquency through close contact with students and school principals, and faculty.
 The School Resource Officer also acts as a liaison between students and social agencies, which provide needed services.
 The School Resource Officer also provides security for special school events or functions.

-The School Resource Officer also interacts with students in the classroom and general areas of the school building and promotes the profession of police officer and be a positive role model and increases the visibility and accessibility of law enforcement to the school community.
+The School Resource Officer also interacts with students in the classroom and general areas of the school building and promotes the profession of a police officer and be a positive role model and increases the visibility and accessibility of law enforcement to the school community.